-Porsche 918 RSR hybrid concept car (2011)Premiere: January 10, 2011 NAIAS North American International Auto Show in Detroit
+Porsche 918 RSR hybrid concept car (2011)Premiere: 2011 January 10 at NAIAS North American International Auto Show in Detroit

 Powerplant: 3.4V8 with 414kW @10.300rpm + 2 electric motors 75 kW each (peak power 564 kW)

 Gearbox: 6-speed racing gearbox

 There are different Kinetic Energy Recovery Systems engineered.
 In the F1 cars the electric motor/generator is connected to the engine and therefore the rear wheels and the energy is stored in the supercapacitor (they are able to store energy 100 times faster than regular batteries).
 The system Porsche used in the 918 RSR, is somewhat different.

 KERS/hybrid system in 918 RSR concept car